-On occasion, a mistake may occur in the execution of a trade.
+Given the complexities involved, occasionally mistakes may occur in the course of formulating investment decisions, communicating them, or in execution of a trade that do not represent the portfolio manager's intended outcome for a particular client or group of clients.
 As a fiduciary, we owe clients duties of loyalty and trust, and as such must treat errors caused by us in a fair and equitable manner.
+Not all mistakes or imperfections in the implementation of investment management decisions are necessarily considered to be investment-related trade errors.
+We have escalation procedures in place to ensure prompt and fair review of mistakes or imperfections on a case-by-case basis based on reasonable factors, including regulatory and contractual requirements and business practices, to determine whether an investment-related trade error occurred.
+We generally consider something an investment-related trade error when we determine that our actions did not meet that applicable standard of care for managing a client's assets.
 Errors may occur for a number of reasons, including human input error, systems error, communications error or incorrect application or understanding of a guideline or restriction.
 Examples of errors include, but are not limited to the following: buying securities not authorized for a client's account; buying or selling incorrect types of securities or instruments; buying or selling incorrect amounts of securities; buying or selling in violation of one of our policies; failure to follow specific client directives or portfolio manager instructions to buy, sell or hold securities; and incorrect allocation of trades to or between various accounts.
+Upon determination that an investment-related trade error occurred, we will promptly notify a client and seek to correct the error.
 In correcting trade errors caused by us, we do not: make the client account absorb the financial loss due to the trade error; use client commission arrangements or directed trades to fix the error; or attempt to fix the error using another client account, absent unique circumstances and/or client consent.
 However, if there is another order on the trading desk for the same security (that was purchased in error for another client) or for one that meets similar criteria as that security, we may allocate the security to that client(s).
+It is not our policy to reimburse for losses arising from events that are investigated and determined not to constitute investment-related trade errors; however, in rare circumstances, we may offer payment to a client related to such events to resolve a dispute or to express goodwill.